Uberspace/manual/source/mail-filters.rst

 Mail filter and rules
 #####################

 You can filter your incoming mails with `Sieve <http://www.ietf.org/rfc/rfc3028.txt>`_.
 Sieve scripts can be used to automatically delete or forward messages, to send autoreplies, to sort emails into folders as they arrive, to mark messages as read or flagged or to reject messages at or after delivery.

 A Sieve script consists of a number of conditions which are applied to incoming mail; if an email matches a test, then the actions associated with that test are performed.

 Manage Sieve Scripts
 ####################

 Many E-Mail clients support the ManageSieve protocoll.
 You can find a list of tools and plugins at `sieve.info <http://sieve.info/clients>`_.
 We plan to implement a rule editor in our :ref:`webmailer <mail-access>` soon.

-.. tip:: We recommend the `Sieve Script Editor <https://github.com/thsmi/sieve>`_ which has a GUI to drag and drop the rules and is availible for many platforms.
+.. tip:: We recommend the `Sieve Script Editor <https://github.com/thsmi/sieve>`_ which has a GUI to drag and drop the rules and is available for many platforms.

 ManageSieve
 ===========